alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 Immaturity of the area
 ----------------------

-Due to the early stage of development of some of the tools (specially for altmetrics) and a lack of standardisation in what they are measuring, results may not be comparable, which limits their use in the processes for determining rewards based on scholarly impact [@featherstone2014stm].
+Due to the early stage of development of some of the tools, especially those supporting altmetrics, and a lack of standardisation in what they are measuring, the results they output may not be comparable, which limits their use in the processes for determining rewards based on scholarly impact [@featherstone2014stm].
 The study of the reliability and validity of the data is a work in progress ; "there is a tendency to include what can be counted, rather than to include what adds particular value" [@niso2014ami].
 A 2013 Knowledge Exchange workshop on research data and research assessment [@ke2013mdc] reported that more experience